How food affects your mood: Healthy Diet Plan

 How can I support my mood with food?

-Start by making these 5 simple changes to what and how you eat:
+Start by making these five simple changes to what and how you eat:

 1. Eat a minimum of 5-a-day

-Mood booster – choose a colourful variety of whole fruit and vegetables, rather than juices.
+Top tip: choose a colourful variety of whole fruit and vegetables, rather than juices.
 Frozen are a great choice when the fresh equivalent is out of season.
+Give it a go with our recipe for chickpea, coconut and broccoli stew.

 2. Eat the right fats

-Mood booster – get your sugar hit from whole fruits and use sweeter tasting veggies like sweet potato, butternut squash and beetroot in meals.
-Swap sugary drinks for sugar-free options, the best being water – aim for 6-8 glasses per day.
+Top tip: get your sugar hit from whole fruits and use sweeter tasting veggies like sweet potato, butternut squash and beetroot in meals.
+Start your day with our overnight oats with apricots and yogurt, and swap sugary drinks for sugar-free options or water – aim for six to eight glasses per day.

 4. Eat gut-friendly foods

-Mood booster – when buying fermented foods check labels for descriptions such as ‘raw’, ‘unpasteurised’ or ‘contains live cultures’.
+Top tip: when buying fermented foods check labels for descriptions such as ‘raw’, ‘unpasteurised’ or ‘contains live cultures’.
+Or try making your own sauerkraut with our easy recipe.

 5. Eat adequate amounts of protein (with carbs)

-Mood booster – include plant-based sources of tryptophan, such as sunflower and pumpkin seeds, soya, mushrooms, peas and leafy greens, as well as dairy and poultry.
+Top tip: include plant-based sources of tryptophan, such as sunflower and pumpkin seeds, soya, mushrooms, peas and leafy greens, as well as dairy and poultry.
+Enjoy our potato has with greens topped with a poached egg.
 Useful tyrosine-containing foods, which help support dopamine levels, include peanuts, almonds, pumpkin and sesame seeds, soya and dairy as well as lamb, beef and dairy.

 If you experience mild to moderate forms of low mood or anxiety, use these suggestions as a means of supporting your mental well-being.
 However, if you are on mood stabilising medication and/or experience significant mood-related issues, please consult your GP before you make any significant change to your diet.
 It is important to seek emergency assistance if you are experiencing thoughts of self-harm.